๐ Testing and Debugging HTML and CSS

 Types of Errors by Severity

-- Missing closing tags, improperly nested elements, and incorrect
+- HTML Structural Issues: Missing closing tags, improperly nested elements, and incorrect

-- Broken layouts, overlapping content, or elements disappearing due to incorrect styles.
+<!DOCTYPE>declarations. - CSS Issues: Broken layouts, overlapping content, or elements disappearing due to incorrect styles.

-- Missing form labels, no keyboard navigability, or absent
+- Accessibility Violations: Missing form labels, no keyboard navigability, or absent

-- Misusing HTML for styling/layout, incorrect attributes, or redundant elements.
+- HTML Issues: Misusing HTML for layout, incorrect attributes, or redundant elements.

 - Using

-- Using heading tags to format text (size, weight, etc.), disrupting document structure.
+- Using heading tags for appearance instead of document structure.

-- Improper media queries, mismatched styles, or conflicting selectors.
+- CSS Issues: Improper media queries, mismatched styles, or conflicting selectors.

-- Poor contrast ratios, improper heading hierarchy, or overuse of ARIA roles.
+- Accessibility Violations: Poor contrast ratios, improper heading hierarchy, or overuse of ARIA roles.

-- Unused tags, invalid attributes, or missing meta tags.
+- HTML Issues: Unused tags, invalid attributes, or missing meta tags.

-- Overly specific selectors, deprecated properties, or inefficient animations.
+- CSS Issues: Overly specific selectors, deprecated properties, or inefficient animations.

-- Missing focus styles, non-descriptive links, or subtle timing issues in animations.
+- Accessibility Violations: Missing focus styles, vague links, or subtle animation timing issues.

 Debugging Techniques